We found 11 online brokers that are appropriate for Trading Hong Kong Investment Platforms.

 Hong Kong is considered an open economy and as such, it relies on both the domestic market as well as other countries.
 With a decline in the services sector and slowing global growth, Hong Kong GDP also registered negative growth of 9% in 2020.
 The decline of -9% in the GDP was the greatest decline ever recorded.
 To put things into perspective, economic contraction during the financial crisis was only 2.5%.

 With no tourism, business closures, and decline in the services sector, resulted in depressed private consumption and investments.
 The SAR government had no choice but to close non-essential businesses such as restaurants and entertainment-focused places.
-These restrictions ultimately led to negative growth of 11% in consumption (In the first 3 quarters of 2020).
+These restrictions led to negative growth of 11% in consumption (In the first 3 quarters of 2020).

 Quarantine measures meant that only a limited amount of people could enter into stores.
 On top of that, only limited businesses were allowed to operate.
 All of this led to a sharp decline in retail sales.
 In the Q1, Q2, and Q3 of 2020, retail sales were down by 27%.